-- 1. Remove ignition key.

-- 2. Raise the deck to its highest position.
-If needed loosen the deck belt tensioner to its weakest installed position.

-- 3. Take off both pulley covers and route the belt by following the belt route decal.
+- 1. Remove ignition key. - 2.
+Raise the deck to its highest position.
+If needed loosen the deck belt tensioner to its weakest installed position. - Take off both pulley covers and route the belt by following the belt route decal.
 Verify that the belt is routed properly as improper routing can damage the spindles as well as the engine.
-Improper routing can also increase the potential personal injury hazard.

-- Install belt retainer bolt.

-- 5. Install clutch bracket and pigtail.

-- 6. Check belt tension and adjust if needed.
-See "ADJUST DECK BELT TENSION".

-- 7. Reinstall both pulley covers.
+Improper routing can also increase the potential personal injury hazard. - 4.
+Install belt retainer bolt. - 5.
+Check belt tension and adjust if needed.
+See "ADJUST DECK BELT TENSION". - 6.
+Reinstall both pulley covers.